microsoft/playwright/docs/src/browsers.md

 mvn exec:java -e -D exec.mainClass=com.microsoft.playwright.CLI -D exec.args="install msedge"
 ```

-Run with `--help` option to see full list of the browsers that can be installed this way.

 :::warning
-Google Chrome or Microsoft Edge installations will not be isolated.
-They will be installed at the
+Google Chrome or Microsoft Edge installations will be installed at the
-default global location that depends on your operating system.
+default global location of your operating system overriding your current browser installation.
 :::

+Run with `--help` option to see full list of the browsers that can be installed this way.

 #### When to use Google Chrome & Microsoft Edge and when not to?

 **Defaults**

-Using default Playwright configuration with the latest Chromium is a good idea most of the time.
+Using the default Playwright configuration with the latest Chromium is a good idea most of the time.
 Since Playwright is ahead of Stable channels for the browsers, it gives peace of mind that the
 upcoming Google Chrome or Microsoft Edge releases won't break your site.
 You catch breakage
 early and have a lot of time to fix it before the official Chrome update.